Credit Cards

 You charge a thing and receive reimbursement for it on your next statement.

-• Travel: reimbursement for common travel expenses like hotel stays, ride sharing, airline incidentals (baggage, seat assignments, etc), and expedited airport security.
+• Travel: reimbursement for common travel expenses like hotel stays, ride sharing, airline incidentals (baggage, seat assignments, etc), and expedited airport security (TSA pre-check).

 • Category credits: utilities, streaming, restaurants

-• Service credits: delivery services,
+• Service credits: delivery services

-• Vendors: Saks, Dell,
+• Vendors: Saks, Dell

-• Services: Lyft, Gopuff, Uber, Walmart+, DoorDash, Instacart
+• Services: Lyft, Uber, Walmart+, DoorDash, Instacart

 Travel